 The Office of Strategic Planning, Institutional Research and Effectiveness (OSPIRE) conducts a number of surveys and polls that measure satisfaction, knowledge, behavior, cognitive, and social development, and programmatic outcomes at an institutional level.
 Each year OSPIRE administers surveys and standardized assessments that provide Shaw University with a comprehensive picture of student and program level outcomes.
 Shaw University continues to enhance its culture of assessment and evidence.
 The University recognizes that assessing student and program learning outcomes should not be restricted to a single day each year.
 As a result, assessment scheduling and activities are conducted at appropriate times throughout the academic year.

-These commercially developed assessments are administered annually in the fall and spring using both a paper-pencil approach and a web-based interface.
 Results and analysis are provided to the University Community by OSPIRE in the form of written reports, oral presentations, data hearings, folders on the institution’s intranet site, and via the campus Learning Management System.

-Assessment: Departmental Level
+Assessment: Divisional Level

 Each program and unit within the University is required to submit an end-of-year report following an approved format.
 This format is utilized so that the reports uniformly address specific topics (goals, student learning/operational outcomes, measurement of success, evaluation of the measurements, and plans for improvement (if needed).

 Each program and unit within the University, with assistance from OSPIRE, is responsible for conducting their own assessment system.
 As a result, there are a variety of assessment instruments and activities that are used at Shaw University.
 Examples of these instruments are the ETS® Major Field Tests, Area Concentration Achievement Test, ETS Proficiency Profile, Student Instructional Report II, Student Satisfaction Inventory, National Survey of Student Engagement, College Senior Survey and other standardized assessment instruments.